roman-milk/roman-milk.github.io/bedding-the-babysitter.md

  She hit the speed-dial and after a few seconds she said, "Hi Karen, it is Mistress Megan."
 After a couple of seconds she continued, "Neither you nor Jenny are allowed to have an orgasm until I see you two together Tuesday evening, is that understood?"
 A second later she said, "Goodbye slut," and handed me back the phone.
 She then finished, "Don't worry my sweet, I won't touch myself until then too."
 She walked over kissed me sweetly one last time and said, "You better get going home.
 You have school tomorrow."

  "Yes, Mistress Megan," I said, and feeling and depressed, left and returned home.
-Report_Story #2